jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (c) if that notice was given by a regional council, send a copy of that notice to every territorial authority whose district or a part of whose district is within the region.

 ### 19O Appeals
-(1) Any person who or organisation (including a local board or community board) that has made submissions on a resolution made under section 19H or section 19I or section 19J may lodge a written appeal against the decision of the territorial authority or regional council at the principal office of the territorial authority or regional council on or before the date specified in the public notice of that decision.
+(1) Any person who or organisation (including a local board or community board) that has made submissions on a resolution made under section 19H, 19I, 19J, or 19JAA may lodge a written appeal against the decision of the territorial authority or regional council at the principal office of the territorial authority or regional council on or before the date specified in the public notice of that decision.
 (2) That date—
-  (a) must not be earlier than 1 month after the date of the first or only publication of the public notice; and (b) must not, in a year immediately before the year of a triennial general election, be later than 20 December.
+  (a) must not be earlier than 1 month after the date of the first or only publication of the public notice; and (b) must not, in a year immediately before the year of a triennial general election, be later than 3 December.
 (3) An appeal lodged under this section—
   (a) must identify the matters to which the appeal relates:
   (b) may raise only those matters that were raised in the appellants' submissions.

 ### 19P Objections
-(1) If the territorial authority or regional council has, under section 19N(1)﻿(a), amended the resolution made by it under section 19H or section 19I or section 19J, any interested person or organisation (including a local board or community board) may lodge a written objection to the amended resolution at the principal office of the territorial authority or regional council on or before the date specified in the public notice, which date must be the same date as that specified for the closing of receipt of appeals under section 19O.
+(1) If the territorial authority or regional council has, under section 19N(1)﻿(a), amended the resolution made by it under section 19H, 19I, 19J, or 19JAA, any interested person or organisation (including a local board or community board) may lodge a written objection to the amended resolution at the principal office of the territorial authority or regional council on or before the date specified in the public notice, which date must be the same date as that specified for the closing of receipt of appeals under section 19O.
 (2) An objection lodged under this section must identify the matters to which the objection relates.

 ### 19Q Obligation to forward appeals and objections to Commission
-If the territorial authority or regional council receives any appeal under section 19O or any objection under section 19P, the territorial authority or regional council must, as soon as practicable, but, in the year of a triennial general election, in no case later than 15 January, forward to the Commission—
+If the territorial authority or regional council receives any appeal under section 19O or any objection under section 19P, the territorial authority or regional council must, as soon as practicable, but, in a year immediately before the year of a triennial general election, in no case later than 20 December, forward to the Commission—
-  (a) the resolution made under section 19H or section 19I or section 19J and any resolution made under section 19N(1)﻿(a) that made amendments to the resolution made under section 19H or section 19I or section 19J; and
+  (a) the resolution made under section 19H, 19I, 19J, or 19JAA and any resolution made under section 19N(1)﻿(a) that made amendments to the resolution made under section 19H or section 19I or section 19J; and
-  (b) a copy of the public notice given under section 19N(1)﻿(b); and (c) every submission made to the territorial authority or regional council on the resolution made by the territorial authority or regional council under section 19H or section 19I or section 19J; and
+  (b) a copy of the public notice given under section 19N(1)﻿(b); and (c) every submission made to the territorial authority or regional council on the resolution made by the territorial authority or regional council under section 19H, 19I, 19J, or 19JAA; and
   (d) every appeal and objection received by the territorial authority or regional council under section 19O or section 19P; and
   (e) such information concerning the communities of interest and population of the district or region or local board area or community, or any proposed ward or constituency or subdivision, as is held by the territorial authority or regional council and is necessary for the purposes of section 19R.